-Mnuchin up for Senate confirmation, latest Trump showdown
+Senate confirms Mnuchin as treasury secretary, Shulkin to VA

 Story highlights

-- The Senate is voting Monday evening for President Donald Trump's Treasury nominee
+- The Senate voted Monday evening for President Donald Trump's Treasury nominee

 - Democrats, meanwhile, are using the vote to frame Trump as "pro-Wall Street"

-Washington (CNN)President Donald Trump's pick to run the Treasury, former Goldman Sachs executive Steven Mnuchin, is set for a vote Monday evening, the latest in a string of controversial nomination showdowns that have splintered Congress.

-The Senate is set to vote at 7 p.m.
-ET on Trump's selection of his former chief fundraiser to oversee the Treasury Department.
-After that, senators are expected to also vote on Trump's pick to run Veterans Affairs, David Shulkin.
+"Mr. Mnuchin has 30 years of experience working in a variety of capacities in the financial sector," said Senate Finance Chairman Orrin Hatch, a Utah Republican.
+"He has experience managing large and complicated private-sector enterprises and in negotiating difficult compromises and making tough decisions -- and being accountable for those decisions.
+Mr. Mnuchin is clearly qualified to serve as secretary of the United States Treasury."

-Senate Democrats appear unlikely to block Mnuchin, as they are outnumbered by a largely unified bloc of Republicans, 52-48.
-But Senate Democratic leaders are still looking to score some points before Mnuchin's vote.
-Senate Democratic Leader Chuck Schumer and Sen. Ron Wyden, the top Democrat on the Senate Finance Committee, will host a briefing on Trump's "pro-Wall Street agenda" shortly before the Mnuchin vote.
+But Senate Democratic leaders still looked to score some points before Mnuchin's vote.
+Senate Democratic Leader Chuck Schumer and Sen. Ron Wyden, the top Democrat on the Senate Finance Committee, hosted a briefing on Trump's "pro-Wall Street agenda" shortly before the Mnuchin vote.

+Schumer argued that Trump was breaking promises made in his populist pitch to voters by hiring Wall Street veterans, like Mnuchin, to oversee the very institutions he railed against on the trail.

+"President Trump told Steve Mnuchin -- a Wall Street insider with decades of experience in that board room he described -- 'you're hired' as my treasury secretary no less," Schumer said Monday.
+"That's a broken promise."

 The Mnuchin fight has lacked some of the last-minute theatrics that marked confirmation battles last week -- including a string of protests against Education Secretary Betsy DeVos and a surprising rebuke of Sen. Elizabeth Warren in the fight over Attorney General Jeff Sessions.